 - Compare database project with the database on the developer server.
 Using schema compare tool we can ignore specific object types e.g. stored procedures/views/functions and save comparison as comparison profile in scmp file.

 - Generate script with changes and save it to migration folder with specific name eg. with a format like YYYYMMddhhmmss_MIGRATION_NAME.sql

 Unfortunately, there is no way (or at least I cannot find one), to compare database project with database using a command line tool where I could provide a list of types of objects to ignore.
 That’s why I create PowerShell script running commands inside Visual Studio.

 To create migration you must have your solution with the database project opened.
 The running script will add a migration file to your solution (do not mess around in the editor while the script is running).

 PM> .\AddMigration.ps1 –n MigrationName

 PM> .\AddMigrations.ps1 –n MigrationName –of

-This solution is not ideal mainly because is too slow, but it is working and is better than manually doing this.
+This solution is not ideal mainly because is slow, but it is working, and is better than a manual process.